digger32/Tabular-foundation-models-for-electron-beam-welding-parameter-prediction/README.md

-Reproducibility package for *Risk-controlled acceptance decisions from calibrated predictions under grouped distribution shift, with electron-beam weld qualification as a case study* (Kurashkin, Tynchenko, Borodulin, Nelyub, Kalutsky, Kukartsev, Connie; under review at *Reliability Engineering & System Safety*).
+Reproducibility package for *Risk-controlled acceptance decisions from calibrated predictions under grouped distribution shift, with electron-beam weld qualification as a case study* (Kurashkin, Tynchenko, Borodulin, Connie; under review at *Reliability Engineering & System Safety*).

 The paper turns a calibrated predictive interval into an accept, reject or abstain